 Reason: During the meeting with the programme team, the visitors were made aware that students on this programme may have to cover any additional costs that are associated with undertaking practice placements.
 However, from the documentation provided, the visitors could not see where information about additional costs for students had been mentioned in the information for applicants.
-In particular they could not see where information about additional costs and accommodation whilst on placement.
+In particular they could not see where information about the costs associated with travel to placements and accommodation whilst on placement.
 The visitors therefore require further evidence to ensure that applicants to this programme have all the information they require to make an informed choice about taking up a place on this programme.
-As such the education provider must provide evidence to demonstrate how they let applicants know about the additional cost associated with undertaking practice placements.
+As such the education provider must provide evidence to demonstrate how they let applicants know about the additional costs associated with undertaking practice placements.